 On the other hand, many have fallen in love with Bulgaria’s old-world charm and tradition, some likening it to 1950s Britain.

 You’ll find plenty of ‘horse-and-cart villages’ alongside the potholes in what is the EU’s poorest member state.

 If you earn a foreign income or pension, the cost of living is incredibly affordable and property prices have settled from their wild peaks.

 However, buying property can be hugely complex, red tape means a small admin task can take all day and both general customer service and government staff’s attitudes get a good bashing.

-Read more in our full article, Bulgaria: The pros and cons.
+Read more in our full article, The Pros And Cons Of Living In Bulgaria.

 Unlike other retirement hotspots in Europe, Bulgaria does not have obvious British enclaves.
 As retiring here is more of a settlement, Britons who have made the move tend to scatter more widely into local communities around the country.

 Several thousand international expats live in the capital – the cheapest city in Western Europe – either in apartments in downtown areas such as Doctor’s Garden, or in suburbs such as Boyana, Dragalevtsi and Bistritsa.